lorenzo-stoakes/linux-mm-notes/README.md

 This is a set of notes on the linux memory management subsystem.

-They assume an x86-64 architecture (with 4 levels of pagetables) and all references to kernel code will reference x64-64 specific data structures and code.
+They assume an x86-64 architecture and all architecture-specific references to kernel code will reference x64-64 specific data structures and code.

-Links to actual code will be taken from the current tip (permalinked via github) but obviously anything might change at any time.
+Links to actual code will be taken from the current tip (permalinked via github) at circa-5.10.
+I may try to stabilise this at a specific release at some point but can't guarantee that at the moment.

-These notes, unlike my [originals][0] will make little to no effort to explain underlying core concepts, rather they will assume that the reader understands the basic principles.
+These notes, unlike my [originals][0], will make little to no effort to explain absolutely basic concepts, but rather assume that the reader understands or can research these kinds of things.

 [0]:https://github.com/lorenzo-stoakes/linux-vm-notes